jannesbrunner/lecture-devops-app/doc/0-setup-aws.md

 - Paste the value in [variables.tf](../deploy/variables.tf) like this
   - variable "ecr_image_server"
   - default=${YOUR_ECR_URI}:latest
+- Copy the URI of "lecture-devops-app-db"
+- Paste the value in [variables.tf](../deploy/variables.tf) like this
+  - variable "ecr_image_db"
+  - default=${YOUR_ECR_URI}:latest
-- *Hint*: This gets overwritten during CI/CD jobs because there we use the specific build that is tagged by the git short SHA.
+- *Hint*: These get overwritten during CI/CD jobs because there we use the specific build that is tagged by the git short SHA.
   - But for deploying from a developers machine oder from bastion server we have default value pointing to the latest tag.